 In a study of college students without ADHD, using Adderall didn’t lead to objective improvements in cognitive performance, but participants did report a subjective sense of performance improvement.
 A journalist interviewed in the film said, “what you have here is a dynamic of not only people using what is, you know, a dangerous drug… but you also find a bit of an arms race building up where if enough people see that their competition is doing it, they feel like they kind of have to do it too.”
 The societal pressure to always be competitive and outperform others is well worth exploring, but to me that got lost in the focus on stimulant medications.

 I don’t abuse my stimulant

 My own bias viewing this documentary is that I take Dexedrine (dextroamphetamine).
 I first started taking it for significant psychomotor retardation (slowing of movement and thoughts) that I experienced as a symptom of depression.
 When that resolved, I cut down on my Dexedrine dose, and my mood worsened.
 I’ve tried a few more times since then to cut back the dose, and it’s become clear that it’s definitely having a beneficial effect on my mood.
-My doctor is very comfortable keeping me at a dose of 10mg in the morning and 5mg at noon because it is obviously having a therapeutic benefit.
+My doctor is very comfortable keeping me on it because it’s obviously having a therapeutic benefit.

 I don’t feel “high” from it and never have.
-Dexedrine isn’t enough to fully compensate for the cognitive and physical slowing I experience with depression, and my overall cognitive performance and energy level remain lower even while on Dexedrine than they are when my depression was previously in remission.
+Dexedrine isn’t enough to fully compensate for the cognitive and physical slowing I experience with depression.
+My overall cognitive performance and energy level remain lower even while on Dexedrine than they are when my depression was previously in remission.

 You can find more on mental illness stigma on the Stop the Stigma page.